Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 The loop in line 1 goes from start 9 to end 0, step -3.
 The end value 0 is not included, so a range(n) goes from 0 to n-1.

+for can have an optional else: block, executed exactly once when the iteration is finished.

+for is based on something called an iterator.
+In the most simple term, an iterator is something that returns an element when its next method is called.
+The expression that comes after in within the for loop statement must resolve to an iterable.
+!!
+What comes after in must be an interable.
+An iterable is anything that returns an iterator when its iter method is called.
+In effect, when the for loop is executed, it calls the iterable’s iter method which returns the iterator the for loop works with.
+For each repetition of the loop, the iterator’s next is called and its result assigned to the variable coming before the in keyword.
+The iterator must keep track of the state so that the for loop advances to the next element when next is called.

 ## 5.3 Using while loops
 Just like in Python, you can make a loop with a condition through `while`: